quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/fr/_build/html/_sources/content/chapter5/section2.md

 c) Include Eve in the picture by providing a purification of the state $\rho_{AB}$, that is, a pure state $\ket{\psi}_{ABE}$ such that $\tr_E\proj{\Psi}_{ABE}=\rho_{AB}$.

-d) Compute now the state between Alice, Bob and Eve after Alice and Bob measure in the $z$ basis
+d) Now compute the state between Alice, Bob and Eve after Alice and Bob measure in the $z$ basis

 ```{math}
 :label: